 Aerobics instructor training courses provide step-by-step instruction on how to create and execute aerobic routines.
 Some examples of courses might include:

 - Total fitness training

 - Safety techniques and avoiding injury, including proper posture mechanics

 - Warm up and cool down exercises

 - Aerobic movement and choreography

 Employment Outlook and Salary Info

-Certification is very common in the field of fitness instruction, and many gyms require that aerobics instructors hold certification of some kind before they hire them.
+Certification is very common in the field of fitness instruction, and many gyms require that aerobics instructors hold certification of some kind before being hired.
 Many organizations offer certification in the field, so prospective aerobics instructors need to ensure that the National Commission for Certifying Agencies accredits a program.
 One organization to offer certification to aerobics instructors is the American Council on Exercise, which offers Group Fitness Instructor Certification.
-Individuals can earn the certification by passing an examination proving their knowledge in instructional techniques, exercise physiology and injury prevention.
+Individuals can earn the certification by passing an examination proving their knowledge in instructional techniques, exercise physiology, and injury prevention.